 Fixed Bridges in Buffalo, NY

-Todd Shatkin DDS is an experienced Buffalo dentist providing affordable fixed bridges to patients throughout Western New York for over 30 years.
+Dr. Todd Shatkin is an experienced Buffalo dentist providing affordable fixed bridges for patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally for over 30 years.
 Contact Aesthetic Associates Centre today to arrange your free consultation and learn if a fixed bridges are right for you.

 With age, injury, or dental care challenges, tooth loss can occur.
 Fixed bridges, as the name applies, creates a dental bridge between your natural teeth and helps you keep your natural face shape.
 If you have suffered from a tooth loss, your dentist may suggest a bridge to fill in the gap the missing tooth has created, helping you maintain your natural bite and keeping your other teeth where they should be.
 A fixed bridge is a common dental procedure performed in dental offices every day.